alexander-schreiner/alexander-schreiner.github.io/_blog/writing-web-storage-in-javascript.md

 // returns null
 ```

 And that's basically it.
 It's very easy and very helpful!
-For more detail please [read the documentation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).
+For more detail, please [read the documentation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).